snubwoody/cascada/README.md

 ## Constraints
 Constraints define the minimum and maximum bounds of a layout node, i.e. the minimum and maximum size it can take up.
 Maximum constraints are set by the parents and passed down the tree, while minimum constraints are set the node itself and passed up the tree.
+Hence why this is a two pass layout engine, the minimum constraints start at the bottom going up, while the maximum constraints start at the top going down.

 [TODO: diagram](#)